FACT-Finder-Web-Components/documentation/markdown/en/core-event-aggregator.md

+The `FFCommunicationEventAggregator` (**factfinder.communication.FFCommunicationEventAggregator**) is used to query the FACT-Finder APIs with an event based approach.
+You can also hook into the communication pipeline.

-## factfinder.communication.FFCommunicationEventAggregator
+## Fire Events
-Use an event based function to query the FACT-Finder APIs.
-Every event needs to have a  type property to specify how to handle the event.
+To send query's to the FACT-Finder you need to fire event's via the `addFFEvent()` function.
+Internally the same method is used for all elements which communicate with the Fact-Finder.

+### `addFFEvent(event)`
+Each event has a `type` which defines what API on the FACT-Finder is called and which other properties it operates on.

-*NOTE*: Each property which is not not a function or an object is translated to an http request parameter with a few exceptions:
+**NOTE**: Each property which is not not a function or an object is translated to an http request parameter with a few exceptions:

 *  type
 *  url